We have one of the largest selections of avalanche beacons

 - No Lithium batteries – although good for cold, the discharge rate is not compatible with beacon battery meters (Note: The Mammut Pulse Barryvox v3.2 is the exception and is compatible with Lithium batteries).

 - Carry extra fresh batteries with you

 Nothing prepares you for an emergency beacon search like regular practice in a realistic setting.
 Many ski areas in avalanche country maintain “beacon basins” or practice areas during the winter that offer user-activated search scenarios at different skill levels.
 If a practice area isn’t available, take turns with your partners burying a pack (difficult) or a glove or Ziploc bag (more difficult) with a live transceiver in it and then locating it with a probe.
 Don’t forget to turn the buried beacon on or you could be waiting until spring to find it.

 Beacon practice is a little like New Year’s resolutions; people always say they’re gonna do it but somehow let it slip . . . don’t be that guy (or girl)!

 We recommend taking an avalanche course to familiarize yourself further with all your backcountry gear.
 This is evo.
-We are a wake, ski, snowboard, skateboard and clothing retailer online with a physical store in Seattle.
+We are a ski, snowboard, wake, skate and clothing online retailer with physical stores in Seattle and Portland.
 Our goal is to provide you with great information to make your purchase easy.Still have questions?
 Please give our customer care team a call at 866-386-1590, Customer Care Hours.
 They can help you find the right avalanche beacon/transceiver to fit your needs.